Learned-Database Systems Security: Case Study: The ALEX Learned Index

+Next, we examine a distinct characteristic of learned systems: optimizing for average-case performance can unintentionally lead to catastrophic outcomes in worst-case scenarios.
+To illustrate this, we consider an attack against the ALEX learned index.

-ALEX is a learned index that supports lookups, range queries, insertions, bulk insertions, and deletions.
-The ALEX structure is a tree hierarchy where each node can store a range of keys.
+\paragraphbe{Background: ALEX.} ALEX is a learned index structure that supports lookups, range queries, insertions, bulk insertions, and deletions~\cite{ding2020alex}.
+The ALEX structure is organized in a tree hierarchy where each node can store a range of keys.
 Sibling nodes' ranges are disjoint; internal nodes point to an array of nodes sorted by their ranges; leaf nodes point to a sorted array of keys.
-Each node contains a linear function (of the form $f(k)=ak+b$, where $a,b\in\mathbb{R}$), that maps a key to its containing-range sub-tree (for internal nodes) or its position (for leaf nodes).
-Lookups are performed by following the linear models (while rounding predictions to the nearest integer value, since array positions are discrete).
-Linear models can have perdiction errors, measured as the distance from the key's correct position or range sub-tree.
-In case of an error, exponential search is used to find its correct position in the sorted array, starting from the predicted position.
+Each node contains a linear function (of the form $f(k)=ak+b$, with $a,b\in\mathbb{R}$), that maps a key to its containing-range sub-tree (for internal nodes) or its position (for leaf nodes).
+Lookups are performed by following the linear models with predictions rounded to the nearest integer since array positions are discrete.
+In case of prediction errors, exponential search is used to find the correct position in the sorted array, starting from the predicted position.

-Ding et al.~\cite{ding2020alex} evaluated ALEX on a variety of workloads, each consisting of a mixture of operations of the various types (lookups, insertions, etc.).
-Evaluation also used a diverse array of datasets with different key-space distributions, including real-world datasets (e.g. coordinates from Open Street Maps, YCSB) and auto-generated key sets (e.g. sampling from a lognormal distribution).
-The order of keys used across each workload's operations was determined via randomly sampling from the dataset, without replacement.
-On these benchmarks, which measure typical and average-case performance, ALEX's runtime is consistently lower than baseline models (including B+ trees), sometimes by orders of magnitude, and index-size performance shows an even stronger favorable trend.
-ALEX was not evaluated against maliciously-crafted workloads, however.